-MYTH 1: We have a future market what is all the fuss about?
+MYTH 1: We have a future market what is the concern?

 “The Seven Sisters regeneration programme includes providing the indoor market traders with a new home on the same site it occupies now.”

 The Facts: We are experiencing a future preview of what to expect from the future market owners Grainger PLC & Quarterbridge.
 Traders have been unfairly evicted by Quarterbridge.
 A race discrimination claim has been filed against Quarterbridge.
 Complaints of victimisation and harassment have been made.
 And gross negligence that has led to the fire brigade being called in June 2018 because of a failure to maintain essential electrical parts.
 The developers and their agent Quarterbridge/MAM have failed to treat minority ethnic traders with dignity and respect.
 A race discrimination claim has filed and legal action taken for victimisation and harassment against them.
 Grainger PLC’s agent has used language at a formal meeting with minority ethnic traders such as “bloody illegal immigrants, not meaning to be Irish” and described trader Victoria Alvarez (and Chair of Seven Sisters Market Tenants’ Association) as “a fucking bitch.”
 At present unlawful evictions are being pursued.

 Also, the new market will not be the same size.
 In fact, it will be reduced by over 50% as the majority of trader currently have mezzanine floors (see images below), unlike the proposed development.
 And the Latin Village’s wide corridors and communal spaces will be reduced in order to make way for efficiency layouts.

 MYTH 2: The future market will be better than the one we have now.

-“The Seven Sisters regeneration… makes provision for the Latin Village to not only survive but, at leats in theory, to prosper…”
+“The Seven Sisters regeneration… makes provision for the Latin Village to not only survive but, at least, in theory, to prosper…”